yuryb/drex/README.md

 - sometime you have a little (or BIG) piece of code which you constantly change and, for G-d sake, do not want to sacrifice the whole your Node process for, but
 - you don't want to loose the benefits of CommonJS/require supported modularity of your code.

-Here comes drex, and it comes like this:
+Here comes `drex`, and it comes like this:

 ```javascript
 var drex = require('drex');